 - The Beatles made a lot of great songs.

-I did not have special skills to teach, but they let me
+I did not have special skills to teach, but they let me work as a volunteer.

 'Special skills' are unique abilities that you need to perform a task.
 Anything that you know how to do that is not something everyone knows is a special skill.
 Notice the following: